emilys28/challenge11/README.md

 - The HTML table was extracted into a Pandas DataFrame.
 Either Pandas or Splinter and Beautiful Soup were used to scrape the data.
 The columns have the correct headings and data types.
 (15 points)
 - The data was analyzed to answer the following questions: (10 points)
 - How many months exist on Mars?
 (5 points)
+  12
 - How many Martian days' worth of data are there?
-(5 points)
+(5 points) 1867 days
 - The data was analyzed to answer the following questions, and a data visualization was created to support each answer: (30 points)
 - Which month, on average, has the lowest temperature?
 The highest?
-(10 points)
+(10 points) On average, the third month has the coldest minimum temperature on Mars, and the eighth month is the warmest.
 - Which month, on average, has the lowest atmospheric pressure?
 The highest?
-(10 points)
+(10 points) Atmospheric pressure is, on average, lowest in the sixth month and highest in the ninth.
 - How many terrestrial days exist in a Martian year?
 A visual estimate within 25% was made.
-(10 points)
+(10 points) The distance from peak to peak is roughly 1425-750, or 675 days.
+A year on Mars appears to be about 675 days from the plot.
 - The DataFrame was exported into a CSV file.
-(5 points)
+(5 points) See file: mars.csv